Skip to content

 ]

-Keeping a Session Alive
+Keeping Sessions Alive

 This endpoint is used to manually keep sessions alive.
 A session is normally reset if no request (hit or event) is sent within a 30 minute timeframe.
 This feature can be used to extend a session indefinitely.
 It's not recommended to use this for regular websites, but can be useful for tracking applications or other custom software.